Ottawa: Economy

 In addition to the economic activities that come with being the national capital, Ottawa is an important technology centre; in 2015, its 1800 companies employed approximately 63,400 people.
-The concentration of companies in this industry earned the city the nickname of "Silicon Valley North".
+The concentration of companies in this industry earned the city the nickname of "Silicon Valley North."
 Most of these companies specialize in telecommunications, software development and environmental technology.
 Large technology companies such as Nortel, Corel, Mitel, Cognos, Halogen Software, Shopify and JDS Uniphase were founded in the city.
 Ottawa also has regional locations for Nokia, 3M, Adobe Systems, Bell Canada, IBM and Hewlett-Packard.
 Many of the telecommunications and new technology are in the western part of the city (formerly Kanata).
 The "tech sector" was doing particularly well in 2015/2016.

 Nordion, i-Stat and the National Research Council of Canada and OHRI are part of the growing life science sector.

 The health sector is another major employer, which employs over 18,000 people in the city.
 Business, finance, administration, and sales and service rank high among types of occupations.
 Approximately ten percent of Ottawa's GDP is derived from finance, insurance and real estate whereas employment in goods-producing industries is only half the national average.
 The City of Ottawa is the second largest employer with approximately 2,100 people employed by the Ottawa Police service, and 13,300 full-time equivalent non-police employees.

-In 2016, Ottawa experienced an increase of 10,000 jobs over 2012 average growth that was relatively slower than in the late 1990s.
+In 2016, Ottawa experienced an increase of 10,000 jobs over the 2012 average growth, which was relatively slower than in the late 1990s.
 All major clusters tracked by the city saw increases in employment between 2014 and 2019.
 Major areas of growth in the 2010s included local and federal administration, finance and accommodation.
 Between 2008 and 2020, there was growth in the number of government employees and a reduction in high-tech jobs, a reversal of previous trends from 2003 to 2008.

 Ottawa already has the largest rural economy among Canada's major cities.
 In Ottawa, the rural economy contributes over $1 billion to the GDP.
 Agriculture alone accounts for $400 million, $136.7 million of which is farm-gate sales.
 Rural economic activity includes agriculture, retail sales, construction, forestry and mining (aggregates), tourism, manufacturing, personal and business services, and transportation, to name a few.
 Rural employment expanded by a healthy 18% from 1996 to 2001.